cdefgah/toolbox/java/JavaConsoleApp/README.md

 mvn clean package
 ```

-Then navigate to the `target' folder for the jar file.
+Then navigate to the `target` folder for the jar file.

 It is assumed that you have MAVEN installed on your computer.